-- 1 Start with an SSRI an adequate dose should be used, adequate duration is eight to twelve months - 2 It is okay to prescribe benzodiazepines (BZPs) but watch for abuse/ dependency.
-It is for use in the short term of 2 to 4 weeks only. - 3 Listen actively and give simple problem-solving advice. - 4 Encourage relaxation, stress reduction. - 5 Review regularly weekly to bi-weekly for first two to three sessions and monthly to bi-monthly subsequently
+- 1. Start with an SSRI an adequate dose should be used, adequate duration is 8-12 months - 2.
+It is okay to prescribe benzodiazepines (BZPs) but watch for abuse/ dependency.
+It is for use in the short term of 2-4 weeks only. - 3.
+Listen actively and give simple problem-solving advice. - 4.
+Encourage relaxation, stress reduction. - 5.
+Review regularly weekly to fortnightly for first two to three sessions and monthly to two-monthly (once every two months) subsequently.